 National Road Safety Week Australia

-National Road Safety Week is an annual initiative from Alliance member Safer Australian Roads and Highways (SARAH) Group, Australia, which partners with road safety organisations and local and national government.
-The week, which was held 30 April – 6 May 2018, highlights the impact of road trauma and ways to reduce it.
+National Road Safety Week is an annual initiative from Alliance member Safer Australian Roads and Highways (SARAH) Group, Australia, which partners with road safety organizations and local and national government.
+The week, which was held 30 April–6 May 2018, highlights the impact of road trauma and ways to reduce it.

-Over the week, national and state icons were illuminated in yellow and emergency vehicles, fleet trucks, cars, motorbikes and bicycles displayed yellow ribbons.
+Over the week, national and state icons were illuminated yellow, and emergency vehicles, fleet trucks, cars, motorbikes and bicycles displayed yellow ribbons.
 Events were held across the country with each day having a specific theme (extracted from the SARAH website).

-Tuesday 1 May: Protecting those who rescue us (Emergency services, roadside assist)
+Tuesday 1 May: Protecting those who rescue us (emergency services, roadside assisters)

 Our rescuers often place themselves in danger to help us.
 Let’s make sure we protect them.

 Wednesday 2 May: Protecting those who keep us safe (road workers, traffic controllers)

 Roadside workers risk their lives every day to help and guide us along the roads.
 Let’s ensure we keep our distance and keep them safe.

 Thursday 3 May: Protecting every life (pedestrians: children, seniors, people with disabilities)